swarnendubiswas/dotemacs/shortcuts.md

 # Useful keyboard shortcuts

-This file lists useful keyboard shortcuts that might be difficult to remember.
-These keybindings are mostly from a default installation of GNU Emacs, so the keybindings listed here should also be available in the reference cards.
+This file lists useful keyboard shortcuts.
+Most keybindings are from a default installation of GNU Emacs, so the keybindings listed here should also be available in the reference cards.
 I am maintaining this for **my** ease of reference.
 Suggestions are welcome.

 Use `M-x describe-personal-keybindings` to see personal keybindings defined using `bind-key`.
 Use `C-h m (describe-mode)` to view documentation for the current major mode, including a list of its key bindings.